Louisville Accident Attorney

 Driver inattention is the largest threat among Kentucky’s many behavioral factors contributing to serious collisions.
 Cell phone use while driving is widespread across the United States, and Kentucky is no exception.
 While drivers under 18 are prohibited from talking on their phones while driving, drivers over 18 will not receive a ticket for the same behavior.
 However, texting while driving will earn all drivers, no matter their age, a ticket.

 Talk to a Car Accident Attorney in Louisville

-If you have been injured in a car accident caused by someone else, getting the compensation from the party responsible for the accident is often critical when it comes to dealing with medical bills and other costs brought on by the accident.
-Our Louisville car accident attorneys at the Sampson Law Firm can help you explore your options in these circumstances and possibly help you pursue compensation.
+If you have been injured in a car wreck caused by someone else, getting compensation from the at-fault party responsible for the accident is often critical when dealing with medical bills and other costs.
+Our Louisville car accident attorneys at The Sampson Law Firm can help you explore your options in these circumstances and possibly help you pursue compensation.
 Call us today at (502) 584-5050 to schedule a consultation.